BYND Investors Have Opportunity to Lead Beyond Meat, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., June 20, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Beyond Meat, Inc. ("Beyond Meat" or the "Company") (NASDAQ: BYND).
+LOS ANGELES, June 26, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Beyond Meat, Inc. ("Beyond Meat" or the "Company") (NASDAQ: BYND).

 Class Period: May 5, 2020 – October 13, 2022